General Rules for All Plot Types

 - [link=title number] format will link to a title/name const.
 You can retrieve the person number, also known as the nconst, from the URL of a person's page.
 For example, [link=nm2106835] becomes Cynthia Lea.
 You can retrieve the title number, also known as the tconst, from the URL of the title's page.
 For example, [link=tt0093832] becomes Red's Dream.

-- If you notice constant issues of sabotage/vandalism etc. please report these to us via our contact form by selecting IMDb Fan/Contributor questions > Titles > Other title issues followed by the E-mail button - our editors will investigate this for you.
+- If you notice constant issues of sabotage/vandalism etc. please report these to us via our contact form by selecting IMDb Contributor > I need help and haven't submitted an update > Titles > Other title issues followed by the E-mail button - our editors will investigate this for you.

 If you are using the mobile apps, mobile website or desktop website you can access this feature via the 'Track your contribution' button, which has been added to the submission email receipt.
 Additionally, if you are using the desktop website, you can also use the 'Track Contribution' button now found in your contribution history page.